-Askin implemented the use of its Subcontractor Agreement for various construction projects during 2022 and increased the use of the agreement more broadly in 2023.
+Askin increased the use of its Subcontractor Agreement for construction projects during 2024.
 The Subcontract Agreement is used primarily for construction projects where Askin engages subcontractors for the installation of panel.
 The Subcontract Agreement outlines the subcontractor's employment law and safety obligations.
-Use of the Subcontract Agreement will be mandated for all major projects in 2024.
-Askin now also includes copies of the Askin Modern Slavery Policy and Supplier Code of Conduct in the Subcontract Agreement.
+Use of the Subcontract Agreement will continue to be mandated for all major projects in 2025.
+Copies of the Askin Modern Slavery Policy and Supplier Code of Conduct are incorporated in the Subcontract Agreement.

-Askin commenced reviewing its Australian and New Zealand Supply Terms and Conditions in late 2023 which will be finalised in the first quarter of 2024 to reflect changes in law and Askin's obligations under the Act.
+Askin is in the process of updating its Australian and New Zealand Supply Terms and Conditions which will be finalised in the first quarter of 2025 to reflect changes in law and Askin's obligations under the Act.

-Key employees and managers in the Askin operations and procurement team undertook formal external Modern Slavery training during 2023.
-This training will be mandated for to all group managers, regional managers and key employees in the construction team over the next 12 months.
+All regional managers, key employees and managers in the procurement and construction teams undertook formal external Modern Slavery training during 2024.
+This training will be mandated for to all employees in the procurement and construction teams over the next 12 months.

-Internal training will be provided to all operational employees during their annual safety update in the first quarter of 2024.
+General internal training will be provided to all operational employees during their annual safety update in the first quarter of 2025.

 Askin is a member of the Insulated Panel Council of Australasia (IPCA).
-Over the course of 2024, Askin intends commence a dialog with the other members of IPCA regarding modern slavery risks in the panel industry.
+Over the course of 2025, will continue its dialog with the other members of IPCA regarding modern slavery risks in the panel industry.